-Federal cohort default rates (CDRs) have gradually declined during the last seven years for both Texas and the nation.
-During this period of improvement, the difference between Texas and national CDRs have narrowed to where the two are now nearly equivalent.
+Federal cohort default rates (CDRs) have gradually declined during the last eight years for both Texas and the nation.
+During this period of improvement, the difference between Texas and national CDRs have narrowed to where the two are now only half a percentage point apart.

 This decline in CDRs is likely due to general economic improvement (particularly the falling unemployment rate) and increased usage of flexible repayment options like income-driven repayment plans.
 The federal government and many institutions have made new efforts to inform borrowers of these repayment plans, which cap monthly payments at a percentage of income and require no payments at all below a certain income threshold.
 Improvements in student success indicators likely also contributed to lower CDRs.
-How the COVID-19 pandemic will affect CDRs will depend on these same indicators, as well as the nature of government relief for student borrowers.
+How the COVID-19 pandemic will affect future CDRs will depend on these same indicators, as well as the nature of government relief for student borrowers.

-Source: U.S. Department of Education, Fiscal Year Three-Year Official Cohort Default Rates, Washington, D.C., 2019.
+Source: U.S. Department of Education, Fiscal Year Three-Year Official Cohort Default Rates, Washington, D.C., 2020.

-^{}A three-year cohort default rate is the percentage of student borrowers with loans entering repayment in a given fiscal year who default on their obligations during that given fiscal year or in the next two fiscal years that follow.
-The FY 2016 cohort default rate, for example, is based on student borrowers who entered repayment during FY 2016 and subsequently defaulted by the end of FY 2018.
+\A three-year cohort default rate is the percentage of student borrowers with loans entering repayment in a given fiscal year who default on their obligations during that given fiscal year or in the next two fiscal years that follow.
+The FY 2017 cohort default rate, for example, is based on student borrowers who entered repayment during FY 2017 and subsequently defaulted by the end of FY 2019.

-Texas Three-year Cohort Default Rates Vary by Region
+Texas Three-Year Cohort Default Rates Vary by Region

-The overall Fiscal Year (FY) 2016 three-year cohort default rate (CDR) for Texas was 10.4 percent (compared to 10.9 percent in FY 2015).
-Texas' FY 2016 CDR was 0.3 percentage points higher than the 10.1 default rate for the nation.

-Cohort default rates for FY 2016 vary substantially from region to region, from a high of 13.1 percent in the West Texas region to a low of 7.6 percent in the Central Texas region.
-All of the Texas regions experienced a decrease in the three-year default rates between FY 2015 and FY 2016 except for the Rio Grande region.
-The largest differences were seen for schools in the West and Gulf Coast regions, where the three-year CDR dropped 1.8 percentage points between FY 2015 and FY 2016.
+The overall Fiscal Year (FY) 2017 three-year cohort default rate (CDR) for Texas was 10.2 percent (compared to 10.4 percent in FY 2016).
+Texas' FY 2017 CDR was 0.5 percentage points higher than the 9.7 default rate for the nation.
+Cohort default rates for FY 2017 vary substantially from region to region, from a high of 14.4 percent in the East Texas region to a low of 7.3 percent in the Rio Grande region.